 The modern alternative is linen and lace.
 There’s nothing nicer than slipping into fresh, clean sheets at night and your partner will love some elegant linen bedding from Marks and Spencer.
 Just make sure it’s a fancy set like these and add some rose petals are the perfect mood-setter.

 Image: The Colourful Garden Company

+This willow picnic hamper is the perfect garden accessory and is available from Not On The High Street.
+Either take some champagne outside to enjoy in your garden or pack up a picnic and make a day trip of it.
 If you would prefer to go for pottery then how about a pottery making lesson for two (check out our 1st anniversary recommendation)?

 Leather is the modern alternative, so if you didn’t get leather gifts for your third anniversary now is the time.